 The proposal is to upgrade and expand the existing Milkwood Manor guest house and parking to accommodate the population growth of the Bitou Municipality.
-It is also proposed to construct a new ablution block and beach showers which will tie into the existing sewage system without needing to upgrade it.
+All the upgrades will tie into the existing municipal services.

 11. Explain whether the necessary services are available and whether the local authority has confirmed sufficient, spare, unallocated service capacity.
 (Confirmation of all services must be included in Appendix E16).